 Sun4Health addresses the most important open issues related to solar light impacts on human health.
 Other devices and mobile apps available do not match the actual needs of market and end-users.
 Indeed, they address only UV radiation monitoring with limited performances, being focused just on sunburn avoidance with many drawbacks: users should direct the sensor toward the sun continually for a reliable sun exposure control or other passive systems work effectively for a single body part only, being unable to notify users with an alert for avoiding sunburns.
 The new Sun4Health solution allows the UV radiation dose control in all body areas simultaneously, supporting sunburn avoidance in the most exposed ones also by alert notifications.
 Another innovation is that both the smartphone and the connected wearable sensor could be also unexposed to sunlight as the real-time satellite data are fully exploited for radiation monitoring.
 Besides, Sun4Health introduces a new way to manage sun exposure.
 It faces also other effects of solar radiation by monitoring several selective spectral regions, such as the sun induced Vitamin D and the UVA & NIR induced skin photo-ageing, allowing the best personalised benefits / risks balancing for different end-users (e.g. children, outdoor workers).

-The key user needs addressed by the project both for end-users (people that will use the app for personal healthcare services) and for customers (companies involved in the product with a B2B scheme or paying for a related service such as the Business Intelligence one) are:
+The key user needs addressed by the project both for end-users (people that will use the app for personal healthcare services) and for customers (companies involved in the product with a B2B scheme or paying for a related service such as Business Intelligence) are:

 The Sun4Health solutions address diversified markets of significant size (multi-billions).
 The key customers belong essentially to the Health & Wellness related sector in all the different areas involving outdoor activities.